-As a general rule, the IRB believes informed consent should be obtained from all research subjects.
-However, if the Principal Investigator believes that obtaining a signed consent form would be inappropriate, such a request must be justified according to the following criteria:
+- As a general rule, the IRB believes informed consent should be obtained from all research 562 - 563 subjects.
+However, if the Principal Investigator believes that obtaining a signed consent form - 564 would be inappropriate, such a request must be justified according to the following criteria: - 565 A. The only record linking the subject and the research would be the consent form and the 566 principal risk would be potential harm resulting from a breach of confidentiality. - B. The research presents no more than minimal risk and involves no procedures for which written consent is normally required outside the research context.
+For example, in a

-- 1. The only record linking the subject and the research would be the consent form and the principal risk would be potential harm resulting from a breach of confidentiality. - 2.
-The research presents no more than minimal risk and involves no procedures for which written consent is normally required outside the research context.
-For example, in a sample survey of volunteers, investigators would describe the nature of the interview to the subjects.
-Rather than seek written approval, participation here is regarded as de facto consent. - 3.
-Tacit Consent.
+- sample survey of volunteers, investigators would describe the nature of the interview to the subjects.
+Rather than seek written approval, participation here is regarded as de facto consent. - C. Tacit Consent.
 When participation entails only the completion of anonymous written questionnaires, consent may be considered to be tacit.
 Provided that responses can in no way be used to identify subjects, written consent is not necessary.
-(To ensure that participation is voluntary, the investigator should not be present when subjects are filling out the instruments and subjects must not be required to hand back their responses directly to the investigator.)

-When the use of a consent form is waived, the IRB requires the Principal Investigator to provide subjects with a written statement regarding the research.

-Signatures: Student researchers must obtain the signature of their faculty advisor before the IRB will consider their application.

-Reporting Unanticipated Problems and Changes in Protocol: Any unanticipated problems involving risks to subjects or others participating in a research study, or proposed changes to a previously approved application must be promptly reported in a written memorandum to the IRB.
-This includes changes in the (approved) consent form, sample composition, sample recruitment, or study procedures.
+(To ensure that participation is voluntary, the investigator should not be present when subjects are filling out the instruments and subjects must not be required to hand back their responses directly to the investigator.) - When the use of a consent form is waived, the IRB requires the Principal Investigator to provide subjects with a written statement regarding the research. - Signatures: A student researcher must obtain the signature of his or her faculty advisor before the IRB will consider the application. - 582 Reporting Unanticipated Problems and Changes in Protocol: Any unanticipated problems - 583 involving risks to subjects or others participating in a research study, or proposed changes to a - previously approved application must be promptly reported in a written memorandum to the IRB. - This includes changes in the (approved) consent form, sample composition, sample recruitment, - or study procedures.